+49 30 214 594-235

 Marc Soustrot, our favourite conductor from France, was in top form as usual – and the musicians love him for this […].
 And for something else, which other conductors […] rarely give: heart.
 Stuttgarter Zeitung

-Marc Soustrot is considered a specialist of French orchestral literature.
-He is also well known for his deep involvement in contemporary music, which he has cultivated since the beginning of his career.
+Marc Soustrot has broad experience and expertise in the major works of the classical and Romantic repertoire, as well as in the music of Bach and contemporary works.
+He is particularly beloved by audiences for his interpretations of French orchestral compositions.
 He has been the artistic director and chief conductor of the Orchestre Philharmonique des Pays de la Loire (1976–1994), the Beethoven Orchester Bonn (1995–2003), Het Brabants Orkest Eindhoven (1996–2006) and the Malmö Symphony Orchestra (2011-2019).
 Marc Soustrot is chief conductor of the Aarhus Symphony Orchestra, which he has led since the 2015/16 season.

 As a guest conductor, Soustrot has worked with the Staatskapelle Dresden, Munich Philharmonic, Bamberg Symphony, English Chamber Orchestra, Danish Radio Symphony Orchestra, Real Orquesta Sinfónica de Sevilla, Filharmonie Antwerpen, Residentie Orkest Den Haag and the Philharmonic Orchestras of Copenhagen, Stockholm, Oslo, Helsinki, Luxembourg, Barcelona, Warsaw and Tokyo.